Sponsor Travel Guidance

 State of Ohio Mileage Reimbursement

-The State of Ohio Office of Budget and Management has issued the Mileage Reimbursement Rate for FY22 for sponsored awards.
-The rate is revised from $0.45 per mile to $0.52 per mile for grants that allow travel to be reimbursed.
+The State of Ohio Office of Budget and Management issues the Mileage Reimbursement Rate for State of Ohio sponsored awards.
+This rate is reviewed quarterly for grants that allow travel to be reimbursed.
 This impacts funding received for travel on sponsored awards received from a State of Ohio agency including pass through funds.
 Some examples of State of Ohio agencies include Ohio Department of Transportation, Ohio Development Services Agency, Ohio Department of Health, Ohio Arts Council, Ohio Department of Higher Education, Ohio Department of Natural Resources, etc.

 Lowest Economy Airfare